uber/baseweb/rfcs/select-component.md

   * `params` may contain `id` and `label` of selected option and `selectedOptions` array of all of selected, as well as new `textValue` set in input.
 * `options: func` should return `Select` instance with standard or customized inner elements.
 * `onChange: func(e: SyntheticInputEvent, params: Object)`:
-  handler for events on trigger element when option are changing selection or text of search input (in Search mode has changed). `params` has `type` indicating which action is performed, `id` and `label` of selected\unselected option and `selectedOptions` array of all of selected, has new `textValue` set in input (for `keyDown`)
+  handler for events on trigger element when option are changing selection or text of search input (in Search mode has changed). `params` has `type` indicating which action is performed, `id` and `label` of selected\unselected option and `selectedOptions` array of all of selected, has new `textValue` set in input (for `keyDown`).
+It should resolve returned promise once it updates options
 * `onMouseEnter: func`:
   handler for events on trigger element
 * `onMouseLeave: func`: